 In this article, learn more about the nutrients in carrots and their health benefits.
-We also look into tips for adding carrots to the diet and any precautions to take.
-And, of course, the age-old question: Do they really help you see in the dark?
+We also look into tips for adding carrots to the diet and any precautions.

 Free radicals result from natural processes and environmental pressures.
 The body can eliminate many free radicals naturally, but dietary antioxidants can help, especially when the oxidant load is high.

-Below are some ways in which carrots can support health.
+Below are some ways carrots can support health.

 Carrots contain vitamin A, and a vitamin A deficiency may result in xerophthalmia, a progressive eye disease.
 Xerophthalmia can cause night blindness or difficulty seeing when levels of light are low.